Guest post from Robin Powell of The Evidence-Based Investor blog...

 In practice, though, they often have the opposite effect.

-All three strategies carry a degree of risk investors may not want.
+All three strategies carry a degree of risk high-net-worth investors particularly may not want.

 Worryingly, research from Canada has confirmed that active managers are making increasing use of these complex strategies…